lhansford/ttrpg.lukehansford.me/src/empire-of-ghouls/tracking.md

     - 10-foot pole x 2
     - Hempen rope (50 feet, coiled) x 2
     - Sack x 2
-    - Random patches x 10
+    - Random patches x 9

 ## Quests

 - "Recover the holy robes of [Sister Adeline](npcs/sister-adeline.md), use it to stop the Dark Wedding, and then defeat the leader of the ghoul uprising" - [The Oracle](npcs/the-oracle.md)
-- Visit Reaver's Cave and find out what's going on - [Jagoda Mazeruk](npcs/jagoda.md)
+- Visit Reaver's Cave and find out what's going on, then head to "Holdermus" and met up with the Shieldmaidens of Sif. - [Jagoda Mazeruk](npcs/jagoda.md)